tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Disputes.md

 The disputes process follows a simple flow:

 ### 1. Dispute notification
-When a bank notifies PayU about a dispute, both you and your customer receives an e-mail notifying the start of the dispute process.
+When a bank or a processing network notifies PayU about the start of a dispute process due to a claim of your customer, you can consult all the information related to it in the [Disputes module]({{< ref"Disputes-MP.md" >}}) of the PayU Module.

-We also send a `POST` with all the information of the dispute to the URL you set in your [PayU module]({{< ref "Technical-configuration.md#disputes" >}}).
+If you have configured the notification e-mails in your [PayU module]({{< ref "Technical-configuration.md#disputes" >}}), you also receive the dispute information vía e-mail.
+Furthermore, when you have enabled the _**Automatic notification URL**_, we also send a `POST` notification.
 This way, you can automate your dispute management processes to minimize the risk of a possible chargeback.

 You can configure the URL where we make the notification in the PayU module.
 Log in to [PayU.com](payu.com) and click the login option located at the top of the page.
 Alternatively, you can log in to https://merchants.payulatam.com/.